(Top photo: Matt Desouza)

-Decriminalising drugs is a hot topic this week, with both Plaid Cymru and the Lib Dems publicly backing the idea to varying degrees.
+Decriminalising drugs is a hot topic this week in the UK, with both Plaid Cymru and the Lib Dems publicly backing the idea to varying degrees.
 Granted, neither party is likely to be a frontrunner in the next election, and the Tories – anti-progression, anti-evidence and anti-logic when it comes to drug policy – are almost certainly going to sweep up.

 However, the fact two mainstream parties are calling into question the effectiveness of the War on Drugs is a positive step nonetheless.
 In fact, even the tabloids and right-wing media are starting to see sense: The Daily Mirror has taken tentative steps towards supporting legalisation, and The Spectator published a pro-legalisation piece last month arguing that the move could help reduce gang-related crime.